swiftlang/swift-package-manager/Documentation/Development.md

 Note: If you make any changes to `PackageDescription` or `PackageDescription4` target, you will need to regenerate the Xcode project using the above command.

+## Continuous Integration

+SwiftPM uses [swift-ci](https://ci.swift.org) infrastructure for its continuous integration testing.
+The bots can be triggered on pull-requests if you have commit access, otherwise ask one of the code owner to trigger them for you.
+The following commands are supported:

+### @swift-ci please smoke test

+Run tests with trunk compiler and other projects.
+This is **required** before a pull-request can be merged.

+### @swift-ci test with toolchain

+Run tests with latest trunk snapshot.
+This has fast turnaround times so it can be used to get quick feedback.

+Note: Smoke tests are still required for merging the pull-requests.

 ## Running the performance tests

 Running performance tests is a little awkward right now.
 First, generate the